How to Choose Keywords for Your Website?

 - You’ve got a lot of competitors and everyone wants to get high rankings for that short keyword (because it is one of the most popular in your niche).
 So the competition becomes stronger and stronger from day to day.
 You acquired 1000 backlinks, your competitor – 1100.
 You 1200, he – 1300, and so on.
 So you’ll have to spend more and more and so your profit from it will become less and less.
-From the other side, a very little number of people know that choosing keywords among long tail queries is more profitable, and so, very little number of companies struggle for long tail keywords.
-Plus, there is very small number of short phrases in any niche and tens and even hundreds more long tail ones in each niche.
+From the other side, a very little number of people know that choosing keywords among long-tail queries is more profitable, and so, a very little number of companies struggle for long-tail keywords.
+Plus, there is a very small number of short phrases in any niche and tens and even hundreds more long-tail ones in each niche.
 Using a long-tail keyword finder you always have a lot of options to try, choosing minimum competitive keyword phrases with promising SEO potential.
-So even if someone else also targets long tail keywords, there is a very low probability that he’ll be targeting the same ones as you.
-So, once you acquired 5 backlinks for your long tail keyword and reached #1 on Google, you may stay there for years before someone else outranks you.
-That’s why it is much more expensive to compete for short keywords and much more profitable – for long tail.
+So even if someone else also targets long-tail keywords, there is a very low probability that he’ll be targeting the same ones as you.
+So, once you acquired 5 backlinks for your long-tail keyword and reached #1 on Google, you may stay there for years before someone else outranks you.
+That’s why it is much more expensive to compete for short keywords and much more profitable – for the long-tail.

 - Because of the strong competition, you can lose your position for the short keyword at any time!
-If you lose your position for just that one, you’re in a risk to lose your entire business since you invested a lot of funds in it.
-From the other side, if you’re #1 on Google for 200 long tail keywords and someone even outranks you for several of them, this won’t influence your business much or even at all.
+If you lose your position for just that one, you’re at risk to lose your entire business since you invested a lot of funds in it.
+From the other side, if you’re #1 on Google for 200 long-tail keywords and someone even outranks you for several of them, this won’t influence your business much or even at all.